coxner/dataStructures/README.md

 **add_to_head()** is a little different then adding to a linked list because we need to set the current heads prev node to the value we are inserting.
 Method starts by creating a new node to be the head node and setting the current_head variable to the head node of the list.
 First if statement checks to make sure there is a head node in the list.
 If there is we set the current heads prev node to the new node we are adding and set the node we are addings next node to what used to be the head node.
 Following line assigns the the head node of the list to the node we just created.
 If statement checks incase item we are adding is the first item in the list if it is, it becomes both the head and tail node for the list.

 **add_to_tail()** very similar to the previous method.
 Follows the exact same logic except it assigns nodes as prev node and not next node.
 Last if statement checks incase the node we are adding to the tail is the only item in the list.
 If it is it also becomes the head node.
+Since doublylinked list have a tail property we don't have to loop through the list to find the last node.

 **remove_head()** method is a bit different then removing the node from a linked list because we must re assign the value of the prev_node attribute to be none on the node we want to become the head node.
 Starting lines of method assign the current head node to a variable and checks to make sure there is a head node in the list.
 Next line sets the head node to the node following the node we want to remove.
 If statement runs as long as the head nodes new value is not equal to none.
 If its not it sets the prev node value equal to None because we are removing the head node and there is no link there anymore.
 If the tail node is also equal to the value we are removing we call the remove tail method as well.